cnoe-io/openapi-mcp-codegen/BLOG.md

 - Verify A2A server is reachable (e.g., curl http://localhost:8000/.well-known/agent.json)
 - If using Langfuse, verify keys/host and that LANGFUSE_TRACING_ENABLED=True
 - For A2A Inspector, follow its setup and point it to your agent URL
+- For SLIM transport, ensure docker-compose brings up slim-dataplane and the SLIM-bridged agent.
+No host.docker.internal is required for Komodor since it’s external.

 ## Next Steps